 Acute air quality impairment can be a serious hazard, especially for vulnerable populations.
-Climate change is increasing the risk of acute air quality hazards by increasing the frequency of conditions that can create dangerous air quality days.
-The greatest air quality hazard is ground-level ozone, with the Midwest-region expected to experience significant increases in annual premature deaths from ozone exposure.46 Additionally, longer growing seasons and the northward expansion in range of many types of plants and pests increases the risks of allergen exposure, which can exacerbate underlying health conditions.
+Milwaukee County residents have expressed concern, via community survey and workshop discussions, over respiratory conditions becoming exacerbated by impending effects of climate change.
+Many also voiced worries for their vulnerable family members, particularly their children, many of whom are developing severe seasonal allergies due to increased concentration of pollen and lengthened allergy seasons.
+These are a few brief examples of how climate change is increasing the risk of acute air quality hazards by increasing the frequency of conditions that can create dangerous air quality days.
+The greatest air quality hazard is ground-level ozone, with the Midwest-region expected to experience significant increases in annual premature deaths from ozone exposure.
+Additionally, longer growing seasons and the northward expansion in range of many types of plants and pests increases the risks of allergen exposure, which can exacerbate underlying health conditions.

 While ozone concentrations are affected by both day-to-day changes in weather as well as shifts in sources of pollution like the number of vehicles on the road and the operation of stationary combustion boilers and industrial facilities, the primary driver of increased exposure is increased heat and increased frequency of sunny days.
-Thus without predicting specific occurrences, the correlation of impaired air quality with additional hot, sunny days is expected to enhance this risk.
+Thus, without predicting specific occurrences, the correlation of impaired air quality with additional hot, sunny days is expected to enhance this risk.

 Milwaukee County's most vulnerable populations (including residents living with disabilities and residents under the federal poverty line) are concentrated in neighborhoods that experience the greatest UHI-driven increases in local temperature.
-These are neighborhoods with the least access to open space, least tree canopy, and highest concentratiosn of impermeable surfaces).
-Thus the exposure is correlated with two major indicators of vulnerability (another vulnerable group - residents 65 years of age or older - is not as strongly correlated with the most UHI impacted neighborhoods, however many elderly residents reside in these neighborhoods).
+These are neighborhoods with the least access to open space, least tree canopy, and highest concentrations of impermeable surfaces).
+Thus, the exposure is correlated with two major indicators of vulnerability (another vulnerable group - residents 65 years of age or older - is not as strongly correlated with the most UHI impacted neighborhoods, however many elderly residents reside in these neighborhoods).
 A further indicator of vulnerability is proximity to major sources of vehicle-borne pollution, such as highways and interstates.
-For example, some of the County's highest concentrations of poverty are in neighborhoods bound on two sides by Interstates 43 and 94/794, and on a third side by US-18/WI-57/West Highland Blvd.
+For example, some of the county's highest concentrations of poverty are in neighborhoods bound on two sides by Interstates 43 and 94/794, and on a third side by US-18/WI-57/West Highland Blvd.